mcdemarco/the-new-kitchen-cookbook/quick-bread/guinnessBiscuits.md

 # Guinness Beer Biscuits

 This recipe is derived from [Cooking With Curls](http://cookingwithcurls.com/2013/03/15/beef-stew-with-guinness-biscuits-crazy-award/), a blog I ought to be following.
 I wanted something to go with leftover lamb stew that would be quicker than bread and non-dairy.
-(I had to make it non-dairy myself; replace shortening with butter to restore the dairy.)

-Makes six large or 10--12 small biscuits.
+Makes 6 large or 10--12 small biscuits.

 ## Ingredients